Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Discussion and outlook

 The methods demonstrated here can be extended both to multi-ion crystals and more complex internal state structures.
 Ion chains containing two coolant ions \cite{home2009complete, pino2021demonstration} may be cooled in SWs oriented as in this work, with positioning requirements comparable to those of many laser-based geometric phase gates \cite{leibfried2003experimental}.
-Cooling of long ion strings with irregular ion spacings would be challenging for a SW with projection along the axis; however, radial modes of such a string could be straightforwardly addressed either with a SW or Hermite-Gaussian field with nodal line along the axis.
+Radial modes of long ion strings with irregular spacings could be straightforwardly addressed either with a SW or Hermite-Gaussian field with nodal line along the axis.
 EIT cooling has been demonstrated in ions with nonzero nuclear spin and significantly more complex internal structure \cite{feng2020efficient, huang2024electromagnetically}, for which we expect similar advantages from carrier nulling.
 Evaluation of carrier-nulled EIT cooling's performance for highly excited ions would also be an interesting avenue for future work \cite{bartolotta2024laser}.

-Our work demonstrates the ability for simple structured light delivered in scalable atomic and photonic systems to alleviate performance bottlenecks on key physical operations, also indicating the practicality of engineering ion-laser interactions in integrated platforms with more general fields \cite{schmiegelow2012light, verde2023trapped}.
-The performance and stable ion positioning demonstrated also opens the door to related enhancements in quantum logic \cite{kolhatkar2025efficient}.
-Similar concepts may be applied in other atomic platforms altogether \cite{thompson2013coherence, kaufman2012cooling, jenkins2022ytterbium}.